rust-lang/reference/src/expressions/operator-expr.md

 }
 ```

-For ease of typing, consecutive borrow expressions can be expressed by the
+Even though `&&` is a single token ([the lazy 'and' operator](#lazy-boolean-operators)),
-single token `&&` as if they were separated:
+when used in the context of borrow expressions it works as two borrows:

 ```rust
 // same meanings: